hphelion/documentation/commercial/GA1/commerical.services-identity-integrate-ldap.md

 # HP Helion OpenStack&reg;: Integrate the Identity Service (Keystone) with LDAP/AD

 The HP Helion OpenStack Identity service can use Lightweight Directory Access Protocol (LDAP) to integrate your organization's existing directory service and user account management processes.
-LDAP integration must be performed during the HP Helion OpenStack installation process.
+LDAP integration can be performed during the HP Helion OpenStack installation process.

 Multiple authentication backends are supported, using Keystone Domain-Specific Configuration feature.
 Separate authentication domains can be created to authenticate users on single LDAP server with different filters, or on different LDAP servers.